iTwin/itwinjs-core/docs/learning/ECSQLTutorial/Joins.md

 > **Try it yourself**
 >
-> *Goal:* Return the Model that contains the Element with code 'bla bla'.
+> *Goal:* Return the Model that contains the device with code 'DEV-A-2-6'.
 >
 > *ECSQL*
 > ```sql
-> SELECT rel.SourceECInstanceId ModelId FROM bis.ModelContainsElement rel JOIN bis.Element ON rel.TargetECInstanceId=Element.ECInstanceId WHERE Element.CodeValue='bla bla'
+> SELECT rel.SourceECInstanceId ModelId FROM bis.ModelContainsElements rel JOIN bis.Element ON rel.TargetECInstanceId=Element.ECInstanceId WHERE Element.CodeValue='DEV-A-2-6'
 > ```
 >
 > *Result*
 >
 > ModelId |
 > --- |
-> 0xlll |
+> 0x10000000011 |

 If you want to return something else than just the id of the related instance, you can still use the navigation property but you need a join to bring in the related instance's class.

 > **Try it yourself**
 >
-> *Goal:* Return the id, the modeled element and the parent model of the Model that contains the Element with code 'bla bla'.
+> *Goal:* Return the id, the modeled element and the parent model of the Model that contains the device with code 'DEV-A-2-6'.
 >
 > *ECSQL*
 > ```sql
-> SELECT Model.ECInstanceId,Model.ModeledElement.Id ModeledElementId,Model.ParentModel.Id ParentModelId FROM bis.Model JOIN bis.Element ON Element.Model.Id=Model.ECInstanceId WHERE Element.CodeValue='bla bla'
+> SELECT Model.ECInstanceId,Model.ModeledElement.Id ModeledElementId,Model.ParentModel.Id ParentModelId FROM bis.Model JOIN bis.Element ON Element.Model.Id=Model.ECInstanceId WHERE Element.CodeValue='DEV-A-2-6'
 > ```
 > *Result*
 >
 > ECInstanceId | ModelElementId | ParentModelId
 > --- | --- | ---
-> lll | 123 | 222
+> 0x10000000011 | 0x10000000011 | 0x1

 Again for the purpose of learning, the same ECSQL expressed with relationship classes instead of navigation properties looks like this.